pipelinelabo/datalaiq-wiki/ingesters/preprocessors/preprocessors.md

 The Cisco ISE preprocessor is designed to parse and accommodate the format and transport of Cisco ISE logs.
 See the [Cisco Introduction to ISE Syslogs](https://www.cisco.com/c/en/us/td/docs/security/ise/syslog/Cisco_ISE_Syslogs/m_IntrotoSyslogs.pdf) for more information.

-The Cisco ISE preprocessor is named `cisco_ise` and supports the ability to reassemble multipart messages, reformat the messages into a format more appropriate for Gravwell and modern syslog systems, filter unwanted message pairs, and remove redundant message headers.
+The Cisco ISE preprocessor is named `cisco_ise` and supports the ability to reassemble multipart messages, reformat the messages into a format more appropriate for DatalaiQ and modern syslog systems, filter unwanted message pairs, and remove redundant message headers.

 ### Attribute Filtering and Formatting

 The Cisco ISE logging system is designed to split a single message across multiple syslog messages.
-Gravwell will accept messages that far exceed the maximum message size of syslog, however if you are supporting multiple targets for Cisco ISE messages it may be necessary to enable multipart messages.
-Disabling multipart messages in your cisco device and letting Gravwell handle large payloads will be far more efficient.
+DatalaiQ will accept messages that far exceed the maximum message size of syslog, however if you are supporting multiple targets for Cisco ISE messages it may be necessary to enable multipart messages.
+Disabling multipart messages in your cisco device and letting DatalaiQ handle large payloads will be far more efficient.

 ### Supported Options

 * `Passthrough-Misses` (boolean, optional): If set to true, the preprocessor will pass along entries for which it was unable to extract a valid ISE message.
 By default, these entries are dropped.
 * `Enable-Multipart-Reassembly` (boolean, optional): If set to true the preprocessor will attempt to reassemble messages that contain a Cisco remote message header.
-* `Max-Multipart-Buffer` (uint64, optional): Specifies a maximum in-memory buffer to use when reassembling multipart messages, when the buffer is exceeded the oldest partially reassembled message will be sent to Gravwell.
+* `Max-Multipart-Buffer` (uint64, optional): Specifies a maximum in-memory buffer to use when reassembling multipart messages, when the buffer is exceeded the oldest partially reassembled message will be sent to DatalaiQ.
 The default buffer size is 8MB.
 * `Max-Multipart-Latency` (string, optional): Specifies a maximum time duration that a partially reassembled multipart message will be held before it is sent.
 Time spans should be specified in `ms` and `s` values.
 * `Output-Format` (string, optional): Specifies the output format for sending ISE messages, the default format is `raw`, other options are `json` and `cef`.
 * `Attribute-Drop-Filter` (string array, optional): Specifies globbing patterns that can be used to match against attributes within a message which will be removed from the output.
 The arguments must be [Unix Glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)), many patterns can be specified.
 Attribute drop filters are not compatible with the `raw` output format.